MJORR/Workflow/understrap.md

-# Template Development using Understrap
+# Theme Development using Understrap

 For a local environment download and set up [Local by Flywheel](https://local.getflywheel.com/)